 I use affiliate links.
 If you make a purchase, I may earn a small commission that helps to offset website operating costs with no additional cost to you.
 Your support is appreciated!
 Disclosure Policy.

 Recreating the Lucky Leprechaun centerpiece requires locating a similar Irish character.
 But, maybe you can find it, or something similar, at a local florist shop or landscape center?
-Pier 1 and Hobby Lobby might also be possibilities?
+Hobby Lobby might also be a possibility?

 My figure is about 16 1/2″ tall, not counting the stakes.